Pros and Cons of Pot Filler Taps

 Less carrying, more cooking

 From pasta bakes to curry and rice, lots of our daily cooking involves heavy pans full of water — and sometimes very hot water at that.
 By installing a pot filler tap, you could reduce the strain from lugging your kitchenware back and forth to the sink, and cut the risk of any injuries or burns.
 Day to day, this is practical if you often deal with entertaining duties as it will save you from manoeuvring lots of utensils around a busy kitchen.
-Those that are less able-bodied may especially benefit, as well as those that suffer with arthritis.
+Those who have special needs may especially benefit from this feature, as well as those who suffer from arthritis.

 The disadvantages